Orlando Collaborative Divorce Attorney | Aubrey Law

 Orlando Attorneys Providing Services for Collaborative Divorce

-Luckily, for most people divorce is nothing like it is in the movies, where a husband and wife routinely engage in yelling matches, potted plants are thrown into walls, and children are crying up in their rooms listening to the whole catastrophe unfold downstairs.
-Most divorces are nothing like this in reality.
-In fact, most divorces never even make it to the courtroom.
-Only five percent of divorces are settled by a judge, according to CBS News, which is a good thing because going to court is costly, time consuming, and stressful.
-If you and your spouse still have a reasonably amicable relationship, and as long as all other options have not been exhausted, settling a divorce in court is not the way to go.
-Our Orlando collaborative divorce attorneys are experienced with collaborative divorce, and work to not only ensure that our client’s wishes are carried out, but that the process is as calm, rational, and mutually beneficial as can be.
+Fortunately for most people, divorce is nothing like it is in the movies.
+It is often an exaggerated event where a husband and wife routinely engage in arguments and children are crying up in their rooms.
+In reality, most divorces are nothing like this.
+The truth is most divorces never even make it to the courtroom.
+Only five percent of divorces are settled by a judge.
+This is beneficial because going to court is costly, time-consuming, and stressful.
+If your marriage to your spouse is on reasonably good terms, there is no need for a divorce.
+Settling a divorce in court is a last resort after all other options.
+Aubrey Laws’s Orlando collaborative divorce attorneys are experienced with collaborative divorce.
+Our goal is to make sure our client’s needs are met.
+Our collaborative divorce attorneys ensure that the divorce process is as calm, rational, and mutually beneficial.

-- Does not have a shared vision of success; and
+- Does not have a shared vision of success

-A traditional contested divorce is likely to compound these issues, turn old scars into new wounds, and even exacerbate issues that were once resolved by introducing ultimatums.
-Traditional contested divorce leaves less room for agreed compromise, is much more expensive than collaborative divorce, takes longer, is left out in the public view for all to see, and the final decision is left in the hands of complete stranger: a judge.
-Collaborative divorce seeks to solve disputes peacefully and with the consent of both parties, not by presenting unflattering or even falsely exaggerated evidence in the courtroom to cheapen the other party by painting them in the worst light possible.
+A traditional contested divorce is likely to compound these issues as well as turn old scars into new wounds.
+It may even worsen issues that were once resolved by creating new ultimatums.
+A traditional contested divorce is much more expensive than collaborative divorce and takes longer.
+It also leaves less room for agreed compromise, Traditional contested divorce is left out in the public view for all to see.
+The final decision is left in the hands of a complete stranger- the judge.
+Collaborative divorce seeks to solve disputes peacefully and with the consent of both parties.
+It avoids presenting shady or even falsely exaggerated evidence in the courtroom.
+Collaborative divorce avoids issues like cheapen the other party by painting them in the worst light.

-Here at Sperling Ducker PLC, our attorneys seek a better path to divorce than the traditional contested method that usually leaves both sides muddied and dissatisfied.
-Each side will generally be represented by an attorney, and will enter a formal agreement regarding property distribution, child support and custody, and alimony.
+At Aubrey Law, our attorneys aim to find a better alternative to divorce than the traditional contested method.
+The traditional method usually leaves both sides overwhelmed and disappointed.
+An attorney represents each side, and they and will enter a formal agreement.
+This agreement is regarding property distribution, child support and custody, and alimony.
 If an agreement cannot be reached without a mediator, the couple may agree to work through their differences in mediation, where a third neutral party will help reach a negotiation.

-One of our experienced family lawyers, Mr. Ducker, is a member of the Collaborative Family Law Group of Central Florida.
+One of Aubrey Law’s experienced family lawyers, Mr. Ducker, is a member of the Collaborative Family Law Group of Central Florida.
 He is trained in a solutions-based approach for collaborative divorce and is also a member of the:

-- Association of Family and Conciliation Courts (AFCC); and
+- Association of Family and Conciliation Courts (AFCC)

-To begin the next chapter of your life, please feel free to call or email us at Sperling Ducker PLC at your soonest convenience.
+To begin the next chapter of your life, please feel free to call or email us at Aubrey Law at your soonest convenience.